jensen/ui-workshop/part1/README.md

 ## 2. Requests

-When we start a webserver, it opens a port and listens for TCP connections.
+When we start a web server, it opens a port and listens for TCP connections.
 A basic web server only performs work when a user agent makes a request.

 > Example of a [hard-coded](./webservers/src/hardcoded.ts) web server with Deno.

 This type of web server requires a restart whenever the contents of the document change.
-We can alter our webserver code to read files and serve them as documents when we find them.
+We can alter our web server code to read files and serve them as documents when we find them.

 > Example of a [static](./webservers/src/static.ts) web server with Deno.